 Some people inherit diaries from their parents or grandparents – they remind us of the day to day mundane aspects of life, similar to Twitter.
 How do we do the same thing and collect tweets?
-Will it matter in 30 years time what you were doing in 2010?
+Will it matter in 30 years time what you were doing today?

 Richard and his team tested a back-up box that sits in your living room backing up your Twitter feed – it accrues things that in the future you might be sentimental about.
 What does it mean to keep this alive and passed down through generations?
 What happens if the services no longer exist that people rely on today to keep their online diaries?

 He also introduced the concept of a digital slide view.
 Do you want the Flickr account of your relative or do you want to keep the photos themselves?
 You can pay a company to download someone’s Flickr account to the digital slide view.
 But what about the comments that friends made on those photographs?
 Which photos did people think were the coolest?
 What other value comes with online sentimental data?

 Using Photosynth, Richard’s team captured spaces that hold sentimental value (i.e. his grandfather’s workshop) for posterity.
 Personal Informatics means capturing things about yourself and what your doing – e.g. Nike+, so is there sentimental value about data relating to your life as well as objects?
 How far do you go to make sure your life is captured for posterity and that people will care about it?